In this post I describe how I run my blog

 My workflow for posting an article

-I push all my content to a private GitHub repository, which is synchronized to Netlify thanks to their integrations.
+I push all my content to a private GitHub repository, which is synchronized to Cloudflare Pages / Netlify thanks to their Git integration.

-Every time I push to GitHub, Netlify deploys an updated copy of the site.
+Every time I push to GitHub, the site is updated.

 I make sure all the post images are optimized using ImageOptim, to avoid useless bandwidth usage and a faster page speed.